marcinjahn/technology-notebook/src/docs/technologies/kubernetes/scaling.md

 We can create a separate deployment with the new version and scale it to low number of replicas.
 The labels of the new pods should match the `selector` of the Service that was used for the old version.
-This way, the new pods are added to the pool of pods behind the service.
+This way, the new pods are added to the pool ofw pods behind the service.
 If we see that the new version works, we can go ahead and update the old deployment and delete the canary one.

 ### A/B Testing